bigtoga/Project3/README.md

 * What happened in the markets in 1957 before and after the last time oil went negative?
 * What were the leading indicators?
 How could a savvy investor have predicted this?
 * What does global politics have to do with this price (Russia vs. Saudi's Arabia)?

+#### COVID-19 Related
-* What impact did COVID-19 have on already distressed prices?
+1. What impact did COVID-19 have on already distressed prices?

 ### Predicting the future (AI/ML)
 1. Do we expect a return to normalcy in Winter as more Americans will likely be at home and require heating